itential/itential.deployer/docs/redis_guide.md

 # Running the Playbook

-To execute all Redis roles, run the `redis` playbook:
+To execute the Redis role, run the `redis` playbook:

 ```
 ansible-playbook itential.deployer.redis -i <inventory>